mouseandthebillionaire/RAGE/relatedWork.md

 ![[media/images/ex-I_in-I.png]]

-I have been thinking about the left to center techniques through the on-going [experiments](experiments.md), but clearly these ideas of the EX-I (right to centre) are a valuable place to be looking.
+I have been thinking about the left to center (IN-I)techniques through the on-going [experiments](experiments.md), but clearly these ideas of the EX-I (right to centre) are a valuable place to be looking.

 _"when the appropriate architectural circumstances are in place, directing attention to sensorimotor processes offers a more familiar or natural (and therefore easier) way to initiate contemplative states than quieting the mind on demand by the IN-I mind training"_ (106)

 Another great Juhani Pallasmaa quote!

-"_When experiencing a structure, we unconsciously mimic its configuration with bones and muscles; the pleasur- ably animated flow of a piece of music is subconsciously transformed into bodily sensations, the composition of an abstract painting is experienced as tensions to the muscular system.
+"_When experiencing a structure, we unconsciously mimic its configuration with bones and muscles; the pleasurably animated flow of a piece of music is subconsciously transformed into bodily sensations, the composition of an abstract painting is experienced as tensions to the muscular system.
 The structures of a building are un- consciously imitated and comprehended through the skeletal system unknowingly, as we perform the task of the column or the vault with our body.
 (Holl et al., 2006)_" (104)

 p.
 105 good quotes from people experiencing contemplative states from engaging with architecture (Salk Institute, Therme Vals Bath, Chartres)

+### Droumeva, M. "Soundwalking in Games," 2023

+_"Soundwalking is a performative method that relies on real-time presence and intentional movement through either physical or virtual space."_ (2.1) -- good definition

+After reading Djebbara et al. my thoughts on how soundwalking builds on the concept of "flaneur" has changed.
+We can see that this is obviously coming from the IN-I understanding, where the individual's actions on the space is responsible for creating reflection/contemplation.
+"In virtual space, the flâneur might subvert the intended narrative by paying attention to sound thus creating new bio-political objectives rooted in the multimodal geography of gamespace, and not in the win-condition of the game" (2.1) It is the participant who is responsible for making this happen, not the spaces themselves.
+Teaching a player to breathe/listen/slow-down vs. making that a natural outcome of the space.
+Can we argue that the Cardiff audio walks are in the EX-I (right to centre) category, while the Neuhaus 'LISTEN' project is IN-I?

+Note: I agree with all of Droumeva's thoughts on *Season* (4.0.1) (though it should be mentioned that I read this *before* playing the game).
+Also, "climate grief game" is a real bummer of a category...

 ### Fullerton, T. "Slow Play" from *The Infinite Playground*, De Koven, B. 2020